jezhumble/berkeley-hills-redlining.github.io/index.md

 and racial minorities, a practice known as ["redlining"](https://www.npr.org/2017/05/03/526655831/a-forgotten-history-of-how-the-u-s-government-segregated-america).

 Loans were denied to people in non-white communities since their neighborhoods were listed as grades C and D, and thus such loans were classified as being at a high risk of default.
 The Federal Housing Administration (FHA) created an _Underwriting Manual_ which said that "incompatible racial groups should not be permitted to live in the same communities," since based on the logic of the HOLC's classification system, "infiltration" of non-white homeowners would result in down-grading of the area.
 This prevented loans to non-white people wanting to buy in A or B zones from being insured, effectively excluding them from these zones.
-Further, HOLC/FHA borrowers [could not get aid or a mortgage guarantee](http://www.redliningvirginia.org/exhibits/show/the-national-story/restrictive-covenants) without having a race-restrictive covenant on their home or covering their neighborhood, perpetuating housing segregation.
+Further, the FHA favored, and in some cases required, [race-restrictive covenants](http://www.redliningvirginia.org/exhibits/show/the-national-story/restrictive-covenants) as a condition of insuring developments, perpetuating housing segregation.

 The 1937 security map for Oakland and Berkeley is shown below. (source: [6], [full size](images/oakland-berkeley-redline.jpg))